 February 28, 2020

-Proactive planning and communication ensures successful relocations
+Proactive planning and communication ensured successful relocations to new location

-Verisure expands into Argentina
+Verisure expands into Argentina.

 Verisure, Europe’s leading provider of monitored security solutions, was rapidly growing.
 Based in Switzerland, the company’s continued expansion lead them to Argentina.
 Verisure needed to quickly relocate 32 employees, and their families, overseas to a new county within three months.
 The process posed many unique challenges, as Argentina differs from Switzerland significantly in language, currency and culture.

 As Verisure’s relocation partner, Sterling Lexicon assisted them in overcoming the following challenges commonly associated with a global relocation:

 - Currency fluctuations, including high inflation and a double economy including U.S. dollars and pesos

 - Challenges with property locations—such as finding housing near the new Verisure office and away from dangerous neighborhoods